DINKIssTyle/DINKIssTyle-py-utils/Image/icon_grid_extractor.md

 4.  **Set Options (Optional)**:
     *   **Pick BG**: Enable this and click on the image background color to make it transparent.
     *   **Tol / Feather**: Adjust transparency tolerance and edge softness.
+    *   **Ignore Cells**: Enable this to click on cells you want to skip during export.
 5.  **Name Cells**:
     *   Double-click the cell you want to extract to enter a filename.
 (Exclude extension)
 6.  **Export**:
-    *   Check `Format` (png/ico), `Trim`, and `Limit` options.
+    *   Check `Format`, `Trim`, `Limit`, `Pad`, and `Auto Scale` options.
     *   Click `Export` and choose the output folder.
     *   Icon files are created in the folder, and the settings file (`.grid`) is saved in the original image folder.

 ## 📝 Configuration File (.grid)

 Work progress is saved in a JSON-formatted `.grid` file.
-This includes grid line coordinates, cell names, mask settings, and export options, allowing you to resume work at any time.
+This includes grid line coordinates, cell names, mask settings, ignored cells, and export options, allowing you to resume work at any time.

 ---